 As little as $5 provides a family a bag full of food.

 Smart Sacks started with the distribution of 500 backpacks full of food in 2005, its first year.
 Today, when schools are open, our program operates in nearly 60 elementary schools and feeds over 3,100 children each week.
 More than 50 business and community organizations collaborate on behalf of this inspiring program.

 Participating students enjoy a nutritious menu, including whole grains, low sodium canned vegetables, lean proteins and healthier snack items.
 Use of the ingredients provided and sustained healthy eating is encouraged through educational materials included in the Smart Sacks bags throughout the school year.

 The benefit of consistent nutrition to a child’s ability to excel in the classroom prompted the creation of this landmark program – and the critical nature of this need is what continues to drive its success.

 Smart Sacks during the COVID-19 Pandemic

-When schools closed in mid-March, we quickly adapted our Smart Sacks program.
-Collaborating with MCPS, we are now distributing twice as many weekend bags to school-aged children and their families each Friday at locations across the county.
+When schools closed in the middle of March 2020, we quickly adapted our Smart Sacks program.
+By collaborating with MCPS, we were distributing twice as many weekend bags to school-aged children and their families each week at locations across the county.

 Help us continue the legacy of Karen Goldberg by ending childhood hunger.
 In 2005, Manna partnered with Sodexo, Whole Foods Market, and the Montgomery County Public School system to create Smart Sacks, a program unlike any other in the county.
 We renamed the program the Karen Goldberg Smart Sacks Program to honor the memory of Karen, the warm, selfless woman and fierce food advocate who directed the program before losing her valiant fight against cancer.